The St. Pete/Clearwater Craft Beer Trail runs north to south from Tarpon Springs to St. Pete — an hour’s drive, end to end.

 Located just one block off Main Street in quaint downtown Safety Harbor and named after the shape of Pinellas County, it’s housed inside a restored warehouse with a large tasting room and a beer garden with picnic tables, yard games and live music.
 Crooked Thumb is family and pet friendly with an extremely approachable staff.

-Recognized as Florida’s Best Small Brewery in 2018, Largo’s second craft brewery is bringing a great variety of beers to the masses, particularly some noteworthy sours.
-You’ll find creative and innovative brews with descriptions that will make you giggle, brought to you by the lighthearted owners who have a strong passion for beer.
-Almost all beers are just $5 per glass.
+Recognized as Florida Best Small Brewery in 2018 and 2019, Largo's second craft brewery is bringing a great variety of beers to the masses, particularly some noteworthy sours.
+You'll find creative and innovative brews with descriptions that will make you giggle, brought to you by light hearted owners who have a strong passion for beer.

 In its landmark, 16,000-square foot facility in Clearwater, Big Storm brews its core brands in a big way.
 Centrally located, meet for happy hour in the spacious and modern tasting room.
 Big Storm's award-winning brews are named after the common summer storms along the Gulf Coast of Florida.